Assess the situation and plan your response

 Animal behaviour is difficult to predict and may change without warning.
 There is always a risk of being bitten, scratched, kicked or harmed in other ways by the animal you are working with.
 However, while administering first aid, the potential risk is often higher because the animal is typically afraid, stressed and/or in pain.
 These conditions typically make even the most placid animal less receptive to handling.

-All animals are capable of inflicting bites and scratches.
 The size of the animal, its dentition and jaw strength are all factors affecting the severity of bite they can deliver.
 Even a small animal may bite or scratch through your skin.
 Larger animals, such as livestock or kangaroos, can also inflict impact injuries (crushing, bruising and fractures) by kicking you.

 Minimise the risk of bites, scratches and kicks